How to Grow Your Ecommerce Business & Optimize for Sales

 Leverage Social Media Marketing

 You’ll need to build brand awareness and excitement for your product to generate traffic to your store, and social media makes it easy for you.
-It’s the fastest and most cost-effective way to get the word out since it’s free.
+It’s generally the fastest and most cost-effective way to get the word out.
 You also have the option to invest in paid advertising.
 Still, as long as you practice tried and tested social media marketing strategies, you will be able to generate buzz about your brand—and create traffic to your ecommerce website.

 Here are some tips on how to market your store on social media:

-- Develop a marketing plan: You don’t need just a social media account; you also need consistent, high-quality content.
+- Develop a marketing plan.
+You don’t need just a social media account; you also need consistent, high-quality content.
 Without a marketing plan, you won’t be able to take your online traffic to the next level.
-Use our social media marketing strategy template to help you get started.

 - Find out what your competition is doing and zoom in on high-performing content.
 You can then get ideas on how to position your brand and products in the social space.

 Over time, your efforts in building your social media community will pay off because it can be a space for your customers to ask questions, discover new products, learn your brand messaging, and even advocate for your business.
-Engage with your audience well, and you will eventually see a healthy growth of your brand—not only in traffic.
+Engage with your audience well, and you will eventually see healthy brand growth—not only in traffic.

-If you have the budget to invest in paid advertising, it can be worth it.
+If you have the budget to invest in paid advertising, it can be well worth it.
 First, orient yourself on the costs of advertising on Google, Facebook, and other social media platforms.
-Second, if you have already searched for your store’s relevant keywords, you can use these keywords to redirect paid traffic to your online store too.
+Second, if you have already searched for your store’s relevant keywords for SEO, you can use these keywords to redirect paid traffic to your online store too.
+Here are some of the most common and effective types of paid advertising you can use:

-A PPC campaign, like Google Ads, can help you appear at the top of search results without having to rank for them.
+- Pay-per-Click (PPC) Advertising: A PPC campaign, like Google Ads, enables your site to feature at the top of search results in a promotional placement, bypassing the need for organic SEO ranking.
 PPC advertising is the process of creating paid ads that display alongside top search results based on keywords.
 It can be a smart short-term strategy for building brand awareness.
-See Shopify’s course on Google Ads for ecommerce for step-by-step instructions.

 Find out which is best for your businesses: Google ads vs Facebook ads.